microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-authenticationbehaviors.md

 The following behaviors are configurable:

 - [Allow or prevent the issuance of email claims with unverified domain owners](#prevent-the-issuance-of-email-claims-with-unverified-domain-owners).
-- [Enable or disable extended Azure AD Graph access till June 30, 2025](#allow-extended-azure-ad-graph-access-till-june-30-2025), when Azure AD Graph is fully retired.
+- [Enable or disable extended Azure AD Graph access until June 30, 2025](#allow-extended-azure-ad-graph-access-until-june-30-2025), when Azure AD Graph is fully retired.
 - Require multitenant applications to have a service principal in the resource tenant as part of authorization checks before they're granted access tokens.

 > [!NOTE]